 Part 1: What is Xcode?

 Xcode is an Apple's Integrated Development Environment (IDE) that programmers can use to develop apps for iOS and macOS devices.
-It is called IDE because it packs in one place all the tools required to develop fully functional applications.
-It has compilers, graphics debuggers, text editors, an integrated build system, to mention a few.
+It is called IDE because it comprises all the tools required to develop fully functional applications, including compilers, graphics debuggers, text editors, an integrated build system, to mention a few.

-In the next days, the tool was called Project Builder but renamed to Xcode somewhere around the time Mac OS X 10.3 or 10.4 was introduced.
-Xcode runs on macOS.
-So, you'll need a MacBook computer or iMac to use it.
-Xcode is updated constantly, with each update aimed at offering the best performance and experience possible.
+The tool used to be called Project Builder, but was renamed Xcode around the time Mac OS X 10.3 or 10.4 was introduced.
+In addition, it only runs on macOS, so you need a MacBook computer or iMac to use it.

 Step 1: Head over to this site.
 If you're not yet signed in to your developer's account, Apple will ask you to do so.